A subset of Hair Decorations

 - Marta in Tales of Symphonia: Dawn of the New World.

 - Milfeulle Sakuraba of Galaxy Angel.
 Also her sister, Apricot.

 - Rydia from Final Fantasy IV, especially when she was younger.

-- Players in Animal Crossing 2 and 3 can wear most flowers as a headgear.
+- Starting with Wild World, players in Animal Crossing can wear most flowers as a headgear.